YourCSABig/Big_Finder/README.md

 # big-finder
-## satirical program made for CSA
+## program made for CSA
 Find your big - 100% potential satisfaction guaranteed!

-**Added .exe for convenience - should run on windows!
-Just download the folder and click the .exe, and it should run**

-You still might need python though.
+You need python...
+Play the game, if you want the hint :)

 Please install python 3.9 on your device: https://www.python.org/downloads/release/python-390/